 Simply genius and genially simple news from brickland!
 Brick manufacturer Nelissen Brickworks and product designer Roel Vandebeek surprise the sector with a world premiere: Dubio.
 Dubio is one brick with shadow gaps that brings forth the illusion of two or three thinly stacked bricks.
 This offers seemingly creative options, that were seen as impossible until recently, which translate not only into an economical return, but ecological as well.

 The chapter of the brick is not even close to finishing, was the thought of Designer Roel Vandebeek of design agency ‘It’s a Roel’ from Maasmechelen.
 He took his concept of the shadow gaps and introduced it to Nelissen Brickworks in Lanaken.
 The manufacturer immediately saw the potential of the idea, patented it and proposed to use its N70 brick as a base.
 Designer Roel Vandebeek added the shadow gaps to the N70 brick which creates the illusion that a wall is built out of remarkably thin bricks.
-Today the designer and the brick manufacturer will present the Dubio throughout 2017.

 The brick that makes you doubt